Community Foundation of Middlesex County Inc

 Overview

 The Community Foundation of Middlesex County (CFMC) was founded in 1997 with a mission to "improve the quality of life for the people of the County now and in the future by developing endowments, making grants that have impact, and assisting donors in meeting their philanthropic objectives."
-Over 27 years, the foundation has grown to manage 347+ funds with $43.2 million in total assets and has distributed over $15.8 million in grants to more than 200 organizations.
+Over 27 years, the foundation has grown to manage 345+ funds with $36.4 million in total assets and has distributed over $15.8 million in grants to more than 200 organisations.
 The foundation serves 15 towns across Middlesex County, Connecticut, focusing on community enrichment, health, education, environment, economic development, and social services.
-In addition to grantmaking, CFMC operates a Nonprofit Resource Center offering technical assistance, workshops, and consulting to strengthen community organizations.
+In addition to grantmaking, CFMC operates a Nonprofit Resource Center offering technical assistance, workshops, and consulting to strengthen community organisations.

 Funding Priorities